 wasn't invented in South Dakota, but all of our legislators use at least one.

 Electricity wasn't invented in South Dakota either.
+The Resolution states:

+Petitions were circulated by paid, out-of-state persons.
 This is simply a lie constructed by politicians.
 In today's fast-paced

 world with the time limitations imposed by law for the collection of